miguelAurelioMurias/view_delegates/README.md

 - model also creates an accessor but permits to reject other properties not wanted to have in your view. pass to to the properties array any properties you will need in your view and the rest will be discarted
 - cache is an optional parameter, pass a size: parameter to change the default size of the cache pool.
 Default: 50
+- polymorph gives polymorphism to our delegates, just return a class based on conditions of the properties of your base delegate to transform your view delegate this is really useful in case of STI based models.

 ## Render views
 Create an instance from the delegate you want to render